Dream House for Medically Fragile Children

-Dream House For Medically Fragile Children was a Georgia based organization dedicated to providing financial support and homes to children with severe health issues.
-It is a tax-exempt 501c3 charitable nonprofit.
+Dream House For Medically Fragile Children was a Georgia-based organization dedicated to providing financial support and homes to children with severe health issues.
+It is a tax-exempt 501(c)(3) charitable nonprofit.
 The organization was founded by Laura O. Moore, a pediatric nurse.
-The organization eventually served "children [who] had been abandoned by their families because they didn’t have the means to properly care for the child.
+The organization eventually served "children [who] had been abandoned by their families because they didn't have the means to properly care for the child.
 In other instances, the child had been taken from the parents or caregivers because of abuse or neglect."
 Children could stabilize and improve with good care, and then returning them to their families, placing them in foster homes and/or obtaining adoption would be possible.